Nilsson Sings Newman: Release

 In February 1970, Nilsson Sings Newman was released by RCA Records.
 The cover art was drawn by Dean Torrence; his sepia tone scene depicted Nilsson driving an old American car through the countryside with Newman in the back seat.
+(The automobile depicted is a 1938 Graham-Paige).
 Sales of the album were underwhelming.
 Courrier speculates that this was possibly because of the "idiosyncratic quality" of its ballads and the paucity of reviews.
 Newman said in an interview how he personally went to assess the sales of the album at a record store in Los Angeles.
 He asked a clerk (who did not recognize him) "do you have any Nilsson albums?"
 The clerk guided Newman through each one, describing its sales and whether he recommended it; he came to Nilsson Sings Newman and said, "this is the one that nearly finished him off."

 Writing for The Village Voice, Robert Christgau awarded the album a B+ and wrote: "For those benighted who still believe the original can't sing, here's a sweeter version, including appropriately lovely versions of two rare urban celebrations—'Vine Street' ... and 'Dayton, Ohio 1903.'
 Not so dynamic musically, though—just Nilsson singing, and Newman behind on piano."
 The audio equipment and record review magazine Stereo Review named Nilsson Sings Newman their album of the year.
 The weekly magazine Cue in New York praised the artistry saying that "Nilsson was dealing with material as powerful as his own, but was free to concentrate entirely on his gifts as a performer."
 Cue said that the album was free of the "overwhelmingly complex" personal expressions that came earlier from "Nilsson singing Nilsson, and Newman singing Newman".